French Riviera hiking vacation

 Then, after lunch, began a long series of downs, first to town of Eze, a town built on the edge of a cliff.

 Being in Eze itself was a little weird, as it consists of weaving, tunnel-like streets, so you feel a bit like a rat in a maze going through it.
 But we did stop for a drink at a cafe before doing the final descent, down to the seaside.

 There were a lot of stairs at this stage, and many people found that pretty challenging.
 Again, Jean and I did fairly well with it.
-I thought I might have sore muscles the next day, but I was pretty good.
+I thought that I might have sore muscles the next day, but I was pretty good.
 I guess the working out worked out.
 (Jean claimed to be fine also, but I did catch him sneaking Naproxin.)